This page covers the single and add-on anti-seizure medication options for treating generalised tonic-clonic seizures.

 First add-on anti-seizure medication options

-If first or second single anti-seizure medications don’t work, then one of the following can be tried as an add-on treatment:
+If single anti-seizure medications do not work, then one of the following can be tried as an add-on treatment:

 - Clobazam (Frisium, Onfi and other brand names)